-Once I’ve added you to the list of judges, you’ll be able to access the ballot.
+Once you're added to the list of judges, you’ll be able to access the ballot.

 How do you pick prizes?
 Can I suggest prizes?

-I've got a pretty small budget prize here, so it's a mix of trying to be frugal but still give you guys something fancy.
-I try to order most of our prizes from Amazon.com because they have reliable shipping and tons of options.
+We've got a pretty small budget prize here, so it's a mix of trying to be frugal but still give you guys something fancy.
+We try to order most of our prizes from Amazon.com because they have reliable shipping and tons of options.

 If you'd like to suggest an awesome prize, do it here!

 I don't like these prizes, can I trade?

 Long answer: we choose prizes well ahead of time and order prizes at the start of the contest (for 95% of what we run) and we don’t make substitutions.
 We typically have anywhere from 100-250 winners a month (and increasing all the time!), so it’s not feasible to give choices and sub things out.
 Only three of us on staff work with ordering the prizes and shipping them out, so that would be lots of work!

 However, we have allowed winners to switch prizes with another winner on occasion (both parties must agree and let us know before we ship them!) and we’re fine with you selling your prize somewhere else.

 How do I get my prize if I win?

 When contest winners are announced, we’ll send you a message with a form to fill out.
 Make sure to fill this out completely and remember that we require a phone number and that we can’t ship to P.O. boxes.